-How to Avoid Prescription Opiate Dependence
+How to Avoid Opiate Prescriptions Dependence

-If you have an injury or surgery that requires pain management, try to avoid opiate painkillers if at all possible.
+If you have an injury or surgery that requires pain management, try to avoid opiate prescriptions, or painkillers if at all possible.
 Speak with your doctor about alternative approaches to pain management.
 If you do require an opiate prescription, it is critical to follow the doctor’s instructions for the amount and timing of the drugs taken.
 Never take more pills than prescribed or use them more frequently than directed.
 Stop taking the medication soon as your pain is manageable.

 If you feel that you or someone you love has become dependent on prescription opiates, seek help immediately.
 Call our toll-free number today to find the right treatment program.